MAKE A GIFT BUY TICKETS MAP

 Responding to art involves self expression

 Responding to Art Involves Self Expression (RAISE) is a five-session program designed in collaboration with the Berkshire County Juvenile Court System and hosted by the Clark.
 RAISE participants take part in a series of activities that harness the potential of art to explore what it means to be a human being.
 Each session is designed to promote positive self-awareness and sensitivity to others.
 The program culminates in a graduation ceremony that celebrates the participants’ achievements in the program.
-The final week begins with each participant leading a half-hour gallery talk for their parents or guardians, school personnel, and court officials.
+The final week begins with each participant leading a half-hour gallery tour for their parents or guardians, school personnel, and court officials.

 PROGRAM GOALS INCLUDE:

-• Becoming more aware of individual competencies
+• Students will become more aware of their individual competencies.

 Since its inception in 2006, RAISE has served more than 200 adolescents aged 12–17 from Berkshire County.
 Following their program experiences, students report that they find the museum a peaceful and comforting place, and many express the desire to go back because they feel a sense of personal ownership.
 Court personnel report that the recidivism rate for RAISE program graduates is close to zero, illustrating the power of art to change lives.